nashville-software-school/bangazon-inc/book-3-web-api/README.md

-# Book 2 - The Bangazon Platform API
+# Book 3 - Web APIs with <span>ASP.</span>NET Core

-This book prepares you for building the Bangazon Platform API
+This book prepares you for building the Tabloid API

 ## Topics